qaif/quantum-games-hackathon-2022/README.txt

 files in folder "design_support" have additional world building / prework that is not apparent or have not been integrated to the actual game.
 There is also a file "reference_list" that contains information what various obscure references are trying to get at.

 =============== Hackathon end program state description start ====================

+Now with different fonts and colors for different social characters.
+Honor guard in hall of fame is actually a social character and shares feel with butler.

+Reading rest marks the spot of new content to read.

+Scrolling by numbers.
+Use second box to go backwards that many lines. new content is retained visible while scrolling.

+Tachyonic telephone has you calling from the future.

+More detailed motivations.

+New social character Post worker with own room.
+Can't be guilty.

+The post office has trouble with lively cats interupting their delivery.
+Runa takes issue with the method and provides an alternative.

+Chemistry department is also dealing with mail bombs.
+Mail office wants to detect duds so that not every delivery needs to be dealt with silk gloves.

+Express packages need to tunnel throught a solid wall to reach delivery bots.

+Office table is locked with key in possession of victim.
+No access until decay.

+Hallway has a grue middle arc.

+Auditorium has a super pass code generator in it.
+Ask rascal about it.

+Rascal might be in trouble and steal extra passcodes.

+Auditorium has a quantum teleportation sender and office a quantum teleportation receiver.
+Sorry there is no anti-correlation source so all that machinery is inoperable.
+Have fun thinking it somehow is (sorry, actually sorry).

+Math teacher provides a simple quantum circuit simulation.
+You should really use Qiskit or Quantum Odyssey rather if that picks your fancy.

+Game start with more choices now.
+Less reading more choosing.

+Game now runs on somewhat of a possibility-travel version of timewaves.
+They are all in the same time but otherwise pretty similar.